Choosing the Best Fly Rod for Saltwater

 Update: Wow, I first published this post in 2018.
 Hard to believe it's now 2024.
 Lot of new fly rods out, lot of new fly lines too.
 Most of my advice is staying the same though, because it's still about finding the right rod for you.

-Whether you are starting out from scratch or coming from years of freshwater fly fishing, selecting the right fly rod for saltwater is a matter of what fish you want to catch and where you plan to go fishing the most.
-You don't need lots of fishing experience but it does help to give us at minimum a general idea like "I saw somebody catching an awesome tarpon, now I want to catch those" and we will go from there.
+Whether you are starting out from scratch or coming from years of freshwater fly fishing, selecting the right fly rod for saltwater is, first of all, a matter of what fish you want to catch and where you plan to go fishing the most.
+You don't need lots of fishing experience but it does help to think something like "I saw somebody catching an awesome tarpon, now I want to go catch those" and go from there.

 Bonefish are one of the most popular fish to catch on a fly, and rightly so.
-They are fun to pursue and many times you can do so on foot.
-Most experts would suggest either a 7 or 8 weight rod and reel combo spooled with an appropriate flats-oriented line (Rio FlatsPro is very popular) and many companies actually make specific line for targeting bonefish to make your decision even easier.
+They are fun to pursue and many times you can even do so on foot.
+Most experts would suggest either a 7 or 8 weight rod and reel combo spooled with a line like RIO Elite Bonefish or the equivalent from Scientific Anglers, and many companies actually make specific line for targeting bonefish to make your decision even easier.
 Really the hardest part with bonefish (and a few other species) is the never-ending debate over which flies work the best.